Kanustu/world_co2/README.md

 ### What countries have produced the most CO2 overtime?

 - The United States emerges as the largest contributor to cumulative CO2 levels, leading significantly ahead of other nations.
 China, although also a major emitter, follows at a considerable distance.
-This stark contrast highlights the historical impact of industrial activities in the United States on global CO2 emissions.
+This contrast highlights the historical impact of industrial activities in the United States on global CO2 emissions.

 | Country        |      CO2 Emissions |
 |:---------------|--------------------:|